synduce/Synduce/extras/cav21/README_EVALUATION.md

 temporary results in `review_data/tmp.csv`.
 The reviewer should observe the same results as the ones reported in the paper, with possibly a few differences as we collected more data for some benchmarks.
-One difference is that the *mts* benchmark of the *Enforcing tail recursion* category has been corrected, and Atropos synthesizes a solution even without the optimizations on (the numbers in Table 3 will differ).
+One difference is that the *mts* benchmark of the *Enforcing tail recursion* category has been corrected, and Synduce synthesizes a solution even without the optimizations on (the numbers in Table 3 will differ).
 This has been signaled during the rebuttal period.